 Sandra Barclay is Principal of Barclay & Crousse Architecture, based in Lima, Peru.

-Sandra Barclay studied architecture at Universidad Ricardo Palma (URP) in Lima and Ecole d’Architecture de Paris-Belleville (1993), France, and obtained a Master in Territory & Landscape from Universidad Diego Portales, Chile (2013).
+Sandra Barclay studied architecture at Universidad Ricardo Palma (URP) in Lima and Ecole d’Architecture de Paris-Bellville, France and obtained a Master in Territory degree in Territory & Landscape from Universidad Diego Portales (UDP), Chile.

 Sandra Barclay will be a member of the LafargeHolcim Awards jury for region Latin America in 2020.